 Kitty landed a $20,000 contract to drive the vehicle, under the stipulation that she could not pursue the broader (men’s) land speed record of 630.478 mph (1014.656 km/h).
-Stuntman Hal Needham was pursuing that record in the same car.
+Stuntman Hal Needham chased that record in the same car.
 She agreed to the terms and put the pedal to the metal.
 When the dust settled she had smashed the women’s record with an official speed of 512.710 mph (825.127 km/h).